What MLLMs Learn about When they Learn about Multimodal Reasoning: Introduction

 Recent advances in reasoning with Large Language Models (LLMs) have yielded remarkable progress in challenging domains such as Olympiad-level mathematics~(\cite{aime2025}), graduate-level scientific question answering~(\cite{rein2024gpqa}), and multi-step program synthesis~(\cite{austin2021program,chen2021evaluating}).
 Motivated by these successes, a natural extension is to adapt similar training paradigms to Multimodal Large Language Models (MLLMs), equipping them with reasoning capabilities over both text and visual inputs.
 Tasks such as mathematical problem solving~(\cite{lu2024mathvista,wang2024mathvision}) and visual puzzles~(\cite{dao2025alphamaze,ghosal2024language,feng2025visualsphinx}) illustrate the potential of this direction, giving rise to methods that adapt Supervised FineTuning (SFT)~(\cite{sun2025mitigating,chung2025don}) and Reinforcement Learning (RL)~(\cite{deng2025openvlthinker,meng2025mmeureka}) for multimodal reasoning, including sequentially combining both stages for enhanced reasoning.

-However, unlike LLMs where reasoning-oriented training consistently yields substantial gains, multimodal reasoning training exhibits highly variable outcomes.
+However, unlike LLMs where reasoning-oriented training yields consistent gains, multimodal reasoning training exhibits highly variable outcomes.
 This motivates analysis of how different training strategies influence specific skills.
-To this end, multimodal reasoning may be decomposed into perception, reasoning, and their integration, as each corresponds to a distinct source of error.
-Existing benchmarks, however, rarely adopt such a decomposition and instead primarily report aggregate accuracy, which obscures these distinctions.
-Some vary input modalities to approximate skill-specific testing, but without strict controls they fail to isolate capacities and offer limited diagnostic value (see~\Cref{sec:ax_comparison}).
-Consequently, it remains unclear when multimodal reasoning training benefits MLLMs and which training signals or architectural choices are responsible.
+To this end, multimodal reasoning can be analyzed in terms of perception, reasoning, and multimodal-specific behaviors, each corresponding to a principal source of error.
+Existing benchmarks, however, rarely adopt such a decomposition and instead primarily report aggregate accuracy, which obscures the distinctions.
+Some vary input modalities to approximate skill-specific testing, but without strict controls they fail to isolate components and offer limited diagnostic value (see~\Cref{sec:ax_comparison}).
+Consequently, it remains unclear which training strategies benefit multimodal reasoning and why.

+A central challenge in addressing this question is the lack of domains where such a decomposition can be carried out with explicit semantic control.
+Geometry provides a natural setting for this analysis: its symbolic structure makes it possible to precisely specify perceptual facts, reasoning operators, and their interaction, and it already underpins most existing multimodal reasoning benchmarks~\citep{lu2024mathvista,wang2024mathvision,zhang2024mathverse}.
+This level of control is essential for analyzing how training strategies differentially affect perception, reasoning, and their interaction.
+However, existing benchmarks do not fully exploit this structure to provide controlled, component-wise evaluation.

-To close this gap, we present \DATANAME, a controlled benchmark of geometry problems that isolates perception, reasoning, and their integration~(\cref{fig:teaser_v1}).
-Starting from the symbolic semantic state of~\citep{zhang2023formalgeo}, we build four aligned annotations~(\cref{subsec:data_gen}): (i) diagrams rendered from geometric constraints to test perception, (ii) a definitionally equivalent textual description to test reasoning when perception is trivialized, (iii) multimodal questions requiring both modalities, and (iv) fine-grained probes targeting recovery of visual details.
+To close this gap, we present \DATANAME, a controlled benchmark of geometry problems that separately probes perception, reasoning, and multimodal-specific behaviors~(\cref{fig:teaser_v1}).
+Starting from the symbolic semantic state of~\citep{zhang2023formalgeo}, we build four aligned annotations~(\cref{subsec:data_gen}): (i) diagrams rendered from geometric constraints to primarily test perception, (ii) a definitionally equivalent textual description to test reasoning under trivialized perception, (iii) multimodal questions requiring both modalities, and (iv) fine-grained probes targeting recovery of visual details.
 To further test robustness against visual modifications, \DATANAME introduces semantic diagram modifications that alter visual form while preserving task correctness.
 By grounding the benchmark in geometry, \DATANAME retains authentic task complexity and enables rigorous comparison to prior benchmarks.